Google is notoriously secretive about updates made to their algorithm.

 What Is the Google Page Experience Update?

-An update that will be pushed out in May, 2021 with the focus on encouraging websites to deliver a positive user experience.
+An update that was originally scheduled to be pushed out in May, 2021 with the focus on encouraging websites to deliver a positive user experience.
 Google plans on achieving this goal by improving the ranking of pages that are fast, mobile-friendly, and secure, while making it harder for pages to rank that don’t meet their Core Web Vitals.

 Do Other SEO Factors Still Have Value?